Sabrinas Organizing

 The first tip is from Linda Clevenger.

-"This is probably not your typical tip - but I feel that being an organized parent is one of the best lessons that we can teach our children.
+"This is probably not your typical tip, but I feel that being an organized parent is one of the best lessons that we can teach our children.
 Elementary are students are totally impressionable and will follow our lead in the areas of time/schedule management.
-Some of the things we put into place when she went off to Kindergarten were - Consistency in storing: backpacks, shoes (Affiliate Link), jackets, and lunch boxes (Affiliate Link) every day.
+Some of the things we put into place when she went off to Kindergarten were - Consistency in storing: backpacks, shoes (affiliate), jackets, and lunch boxes (affiliate) every day.
 Creating routines will save everyone time, frustration, and stress.
 And, it helps create organizational habits at a young age." ~Linda Clevenger from Organization Direct

 Parent tips for elementary school students by Linda Clevenger